shmkle/MabletMapping/README.md

 [![](https://img.shields.io/github/downloads/shmkle/MabletMapping/total.svg)](https://github.com/shmkle/MabletMapping/releases/latest)

 *Meant for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)*
+*assuming you know what a mablet is of course.*

 ### The purpose:
 A mapping tool for mablet players to better fit the arc of their wrist and replicate their old mouse settings.

 ### Setup and Values: